bet4a/d3wiki/Selections.md

     .data([1, 2, 4, 8, 16, 32], function(d) { return d; });
 ```

 Now `div`—the result of the data operator—refers to the updating selection.
 Since we specified a key function using the identity function, and the new data array contains the numbers [4, 8, 16] which also exist in the old data array, this updating selection contains three DIV elements.
 Let's say we leave those elements as-is.
-We can instantiate and add the new elements [1, 2, 32] using the entering selection:
+We can instantiate and add the new elements [1, 2, 32] using the enter selection:

 ```javascript
 div.enter().append("div")